Toric Blowups (Experimental)

 It is a common goal in algebraic geometry to resolve singularities.
 Certainly, toric varieties and their subvarieties are no exception and we provide a growing set of functionality for such tasks.

-We focus mainly on toric blowups given by a star subdivision of a polyhedral fan along a primitive vector, see 11.1 Star Subdivisions in [CLS11].
-Below, we refer to this primitive vector as exceptional_ray.
-The main constructor is the following
+We focus on toric blowups given by a star subdivision of a polyhedral fan along a primitive vector, see 11.1 Star Subdivisions in [CLS11].

-Given a homogeneous ideal $I$ in the Cox ring of $X$, it is also possible to reroute to covered schemes and construct the blowup by blow_up(ideal_sheaf(X, I)).
-Strict transforms (and similarly total transforms) of ideal sheaves $J$ can be computed by strict_transform(phi, J).
+Given a homogeneous ideal II in the Cox ring of XX, it is also possible to reroute to covered schemes and construct the blowup by blow_up(ideal_sheaf(X, I)).
+Strict transforms (and similarly total transforms) of ideal sheaves JJ can be computed by strict_transform(phi, J).
 Ideal sheaves on toric varieties are currently (30 Jan 2025) considered experimental.

 Constructors